chanzuckerberg/cellxgene-documentation/desktop/self-hosting/README.md

 We don't officially support web deployment, but we've offered some guidance in the following sections on ways to deploy cellxgene to the web.

-{% hint style="info" %}
-We are developing the [Data Portal](../../portal/publishing.md) to support private sharing, however publishing is not yet widely available.
+> We are developing the [Data Portal](../../portal/publishing.md) to support private sharing, however publishing is not yet widely available.
-{% endhint %}

 ### General notes and cautions